Aatmaj-Zephyr/ANN4j/README.md

 This package provides Object oriented Neural Networks for making _Explainable Networks_.
 Object Oriented Network structure is helpful for observing each and every element the model.
 This package is developed for XAI research and development.

+#### Features
+- Observable implementation
+- XAI method for relevance propagation
+- Stochastic/batch gradient descent
+- No hardcoded implementations lets researchers change the parameters as they want.
+- Plug and play mnist type data.
+Other Data files can be handeled via extension
+-

 ### Usage

 import `import ann4j.*;`